©1978

 feared.
 Before God's love ours is base and mixed with

-self-interest.
 Love is the most appealing

 motivation of all.
 In a healthy family love enables diverse